victorgan/desktop-setup/readme.txt

 Notes on setting up my desktop.

-## Windows
-Steps for backup.

-- Move all photos to external hard disk from within lightroom (so the catalogue knows)
-- Copy over the catalogue file, found in: Edit > Catalog Settings
-- Copy over the events folder
-- Copy over video folder
-- Basically copy over any folder in the data/home directory, because that is where I put all data

 ## Ubuntu 14.04

 This is meant to capture any state changes from a fresh ubuntu install.